Strategies

 "Use your resources"

 Within your group you have amazing talents and energy.
-Outside of your group, there are many people wanting to do something to make their world a better place.
+Outside of your group, there are people wanting to help to make their world a better place.
 In the anarchy of Trump, you have a golden opportunity to harness the dissatisfaction.
 Take advantage of this energy, marshal it, give it purpose, and use your resources.

 If you desire to be relevant, the side benefit of commitment and effort is enthusiasm and growth.
-People want to be a part of something that is changing the community for the better.
+People want to be a part of something that is changing the world for the better.
 The way to build, and get volunteers, is to take the lead and do something.
 Make people feel important and listen to them.
-Let loose with the power structures, be inclusive, and expect results.
-Build an organization focused on relevancy and success.
 Place emphasis on team building, and sharing the load.

 4. Own the issues.

+Focus on State and local issues and legislation.
 Know the issues.
 Have positions on the issues.
 Track the issues.
 Organize and lead on the issues.
-Be aware of the various other positions on the issues.
+Be aware of Republican positions on the issues.
 Read More...

 Even if Democratic candidates don't win in your area, you can still have an impact on the issues.
 Working the issues (through well thought out moderate positions) also positions your group as experts, who can be trusted for information.
 For your relevancy, and for the sake of our State, the issues are vitally important.